June 2026 Results

 Small business optimism in Canada

-CFIB’s Business Barometer® long-term index, which is based on 12-month forward expectations for business performance, edged up to 58.5 in April—roughly 3 points higher than in March.
-The short-term optimism index, based on the 3-month outlook, also posted a modest gain, rising by about 1 point to 55.4.
+CFIB’s Business Barometer® long-term index, which is based on 12-month forward expectations for business performance, remained virtually unchanged to 49.6.
+The short-term optimism index, based on a 3-month outlook, remained below the 50-point mark at 46.1.

 Provincial picture